-The University of Maryland College Park Dietetic Internship is a post baccalaureate certificate-based, supervised practice program that provides a thorough training in general dietetics with an emphasis on Information Management and Communication/Nutrition Informatics.
+The University of Maryland College Park Dietetic Internship is a post-baccalaureate, certificate-based, supervised practice program that provides thorough training in general dietetics with an emphasis on Information Management and Communication/Nutrition Informatics.
 To apply, applicants must have earned a graduate degree or have a plan to complete a graduate degree by the end of the internship program.
 Applicants must also hold a valid verification statement from a Didactic Program in Dietetics (DPD).
 If applicants are in the process of completing their master's degree, they must submit a declaration of intent to confirm that their coursework and degree will be completed by the end of the internship.
-The program provides training and experiences to comply with the Accreditation Council for Education in Nutrition and Dietetics 2017 Eligibility Requirements and Accreditation Standards.
+The program provides training and experience to comply with the Accreditation Council for Education in Nutrition and Dietetics 2017 Eligibility Requirements and Accreditation Standards.

 Many learning experiences are planned for the intern to broaden his/her scope of the dietetics field with an emphasis on the application of information technology/nutrition informatics.
 Through supervised practice experiences at many off-site facilities, the intern develops a diverse range of skills, has an opportunity to meet many potential role models and to develop a wide network of professional contacts in the Baltimore-Washington corridor.
 Further, these varied experiences will assist interns in developing critical thinking skills, problem-solving skills, effective communication skills, and collaborative team-building skills.

 Program Philosophy.
 Each intern merits the effort of time and energy from university faculty and affiliated practice site faculty, in order to become a competent and proficient practitioner.
 This university-based program provides the intern with a plethora of resources and opportunities that will enrich their learning.
 The faculty recognizes every intern as an integral member of the team and believes the intern will benefit from an academic setting as diverse as this program.